Stamp duty refunds: too good to be true?

 The definition of "residential property" is a wide one, bringing in the "garden or grounds" of a dwelling.
 HMRC have issued guidance on what counts as "garden or grounds" in the Manual starting from SDLTM00440.

-There have been a number of Tribunal cases on the issue, all of which HMRC have won.
-The leading case is the Upper Tier Tribunal decision in the combined appeals in Hyman Pensfold and Goodfellow.
+There have been a number of Tribunal cases on the issue, most of which HMRC have won.
+The leading case is the Upper Tier Tribunal decision in the combined appeals in Hyman Pensfold and Goodfellow and the Court of Appeal decision in Hyman and Goodfellow of 17 February 2022 on a narrower issue.

 5.2.4 A building which is so derelict as not to be "suitable for use as a dwelling" might benefit from the lower rates of SDLT applicable to non-residential property.
-This follows a Tribunal decision in the P N Bewley Ltd case.
+This follows a Tribunal decision in the P N Bewley Ltd case where a property could not reasonably be repaired, but required rebuilding.

 HMRC deal with the issue in their Manual at SDLTM00385 It is clear that their view is that very few properties are so derelict as not to count as a dwelling.

-See also the decision of the First Tier Tribunal in Fish Homes Ltd v HMRC which held that a flat with defective cladding was a "dwelling".
+See also the decision of the First Tier Tribunal in Fish Homes Ltd v HMRC which held that a flat with defective cladding was a "dwelling" and the discussion of the issue by the Upper Tribunal in Fiander and Brower.

 5.3 Fixtures, Fittings and Chattels